 Academic research offers a broad historical and theoretical horizon that exceeds the practical boundaries imposed by any museum’s collection, while the museum’s take on research provides unmatched opportunities for examining and investigating the physical objects of our studies.

-The programme’s curriculum embraces both perspectives and combines them to stimulate intellectual freedom and a deep knowledge of singular works of art.
-In practice, this means that excursions and on-site training are integral components of the programme’s courses; that the study of objects is always motivated by and approached with an intellectual drive; that the student’s time will be divided equally between the seminar room and the museum gallery; and that academics and curators will be involved at all stages of the programme.
+The program’s curriculum embraces both perspectives and combines them to stimulate intellectual freedom and a deep knowledge of singular works of art.
+In practice, this means that excursions and on-site training are integral components of the program’s courses; that the study of objects is always motivated by and approached with an intellectual drive; that the student’s time will be divided equally between the seminar room and the museum gallery; and that academics and curators will be involved at all stages of the program.

 Arts of the Netherlands is designed for those who seek the formative challenge of sustained research motivated by intellectual freedom.

 The program prepares students for a career at a university, in a museum or in a comparable cultural or heritage institution, as a professor, curator, researcher or administrator.
 It lays a solid foundation for further research at the Ph.D. level.